Objectness-Aware Few-Shot Semantic Segmentation: Experiments

-\textit{Ours}: Our baseline model is that described in Section~\ref{sec:framework}: i.e., it uses HRNetV2-W48~\cite{sun2019high} as the backbone of the objectness module, ResNet-50~\cite{he2016deep} as the backbone of the feature extraction module, and FEM to produce the multi-scale representation in the multi-scale dense comparison module.
+\textit{Ours}: This is model described in Section~\ref{sec:framework}: i.e., it uses HRNetV2-W48~\cite{sun2019high} as the backbone of the objectness module, ResNet-50~\cite{he2016deep} as the backbone of the feature extraction module, and FEM to produce the multi-scale representation in the multi-scale dense comparison module.

 \textit{Ours-noObj}: An ablated variant of \textit{Ours} that lacks the objectness module to help reveal the benefit of objectness.